Governors Island Tolerance Walk

 To join, please go to www.GovernorsIslandToleranceMonument.com, click the Petition button and type your name and email address.

-The New World's first lawful expression of religious tolerance as an individual liberty took place in 1624 on Governors Island - New York State's officially recognized birthplace.
+The New World's first lawful expression of freedom of conscience and religious tolerance (toleration) as an individual liberty took place in 1624 on Governors Island - New York State's officially recognized birthplace.
 This historic precept of toleration was optimized to freedom of religion in the First Amendment of the Bill of Rights of 1791 by promising all religions to be equal and free under the United States Constitution.
-State rights, however, continued to displace the Constitution in the matter until 1868 when also freedom from religion was achieved for all U.S. citizens.
-Namely, as of that year, civil law in religious matters superseded religious laws which had been protected by assorted states.
+State rights, however, continued to displace the Constitution in the matter until 1868 when also freedom from religion was achieved for all U.S. citizens: "No State shall make or enforce any law which shall abridge the priviliges or immunities of citizens of the United States."
+Therefore, as of that year, civil law in religious matters superseded religious laws, practices and conduct which had been protected by assorted states.
+It finally rendered effective the founding of the United States of America as a secular nation: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof."

-Most notably, 14 years before the First Amendment, this jurisprudence of toleration had evolved from its earliest juridical beginnings on the State's birthplace, unique for its time in 1624, to becoming enshrined in New York's first state constitution in 1777 in confirmation of New York State's polyglot culture - its birthright:
+Most notably, 14 years before the First Amendment, this jurisprudence of toleration had evolved from its earliest juridical beginnings on the State's birthplace (Governors Island), unique for its time in 1624, to becoming enshrined in New York's first state constitution in 1777 in confirmation of New York State's polyglot culture - its birthright (Tolerance):

 XXXVIII.
 And whereas we are required, by the benevolent principles of rational liberty, not only to expel civil tyranny, but also to guard against that spiritual oppression and intolerance wherewith the bigotry and ambition of weak and wicked priests and princes have scourged mankind, this convention doth further, in the name and by the authority of the good people of this State, ordain, determine, and declare, that the free exercise and enjoyment of religious profession and worship, without discrimination or preference, shall forever hereafter be allowed, within this State, to all mankind: Provided, That the liberty of conscience, hereby granted, shall not be so construed as to excuse acts of licentiousness, or justify practices inconsistent with the peace or safety of this State.